kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Fixit: Accordion Item error
-- [ ] Replace stores with runes
+- [ ] Search and address all instances of `on:` in svelte templates
-- [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Resolve `kgar-migration-task` content
-- [ ] Fix inventory grid styles
 - [ ] Fix?
 Activities Tab context menu not showing anything
 - [ ] Fix: Spell Pip animations are buck wild, now.
 Either get them back to normal, or eliminate.
 - [ ] Fix: Item sheets are not showing selected tabs
+- [ ] Ensure context API where reactivity is expected is using runes
+- [ ] Replace stores with runes
+- [ ] Fix: Use the broken identify toggle for containers to vet error handling and getting latest from the source data.

+## Stretch, or defer to post V7.3.0

 - [ ] Actually implement the activity card content.
 There's nothing there!
 - [ ] Provide separate option for showing activity cards
 - [ ] Implement Effect card and content.